Bloc/workshop-curriculum/courses/javascript-primer/06-arrays/04-add-elements/body.md

 After this exercise, you should be able to:

-- Add elements to an array
+- Demonstrate how to add elements to an array
-- Change the values of elements in an array
+- Demonstrate how to change the values of elements in an array
 - Recognize array methods

 ### Example